-Foreign investment in Indonesia is divided into direct investments, portfolio investments and other investments, and information about these types of investments is included in the Republic's reports on its balance of payments published by the Bank Indonesia.
-Due to the different concept and method of compiling investment statistics, foreign direct investment statistical data published by Bank Indonesia are not comparable to the "administrative" foreign direct investment statistical data published by Bank Indonesia are not comparable to the "administrative" foreign direct investment statistical data published by the Indonesia Investment Coordinating Board (Badan Koordinasi Penanaman Modal or BKPM) unde "Direct Investments Realizations."
+Foreign investment in Indonesia is divided into direct investments, portfolio investments and other investments, and information about these types investments is included in the Republic's reports on its balance of payments published by the Bank Indonesia.
+Due to the different concept and method compiling investment statistics, foreign direct investment statistical data published by Bank Indonesia are not comparable to the "administrative" foreign direct investment statistical data published by the Indonesia Investment Coordinating Board (Badan Koordinasi Penanaman Modal or BKPM) und "Direct Investments Realizations."